 What it means:

-Fendr eliminates the need for disposable cardboard, EPS foam, and plastic liners traditionally used in pharma shipping.
+Fendr eliminates the need for disposable cardboard boxes, plastic wrap, foam fillers, and other single-use materials traditionally used in courier and shipping.

 Why it matters: